ADA Training: Accessible Design in the Public Right‐of‐Way

 Who Should Attend

-This training is designed for city and county engineers, planners, and consultants.
+This training is designed for city and county engineers, planners, designers, project managers, and consultants.

 Todd Grugel, P.E., has been the ADA program engineer for the Minnesota Department of Transportation (MnDOT) since 2010.
 Those responsibilities involve most aspects of ADA project delivery, including the support and oversight of MnDOT ADA design and construction projects, standards and specifications development, program funding, and technical training.
 Todd is a civil engineering graduate of North Dakota State University and has experience in construction, water resources, maintenance, and traffic engineering.
 Previously, Todd was a member of the I-35W St. Anthony Falls Bridge Replacement and the TH 212 expansion design build projects and was the resident construction engineer for the southeast Twin Cities metro area.